-One of the best EQ adjusting apps on iPhone and iPad is definitely Boom.
-Personally, I use Boom on my Macs to get the best sound, and it's also a great option for the iOS platform as well.
+Boom is one of the best EQ adjusting apps on iPhone and iPad.
+I use Boom on my Macs to get the best sound, and it's also a great option for the iOS platform as well.

 With Boom, you get a bass booster as well as a 16-band equalizer and handcrafted presets.
 You can even create 3D surround sound, which works with any pair of headphones.
 There are 29 handcrafted EQ presets, including Dubstep, pop, and so much more — no matter what kind of music you're into, one of these presets is sure to amp it up!
 But if the presets aren't your thing, you have 16 different bands that you can fine tune to your own liking.